-Course: ARToogA/ /ART009B AP Art and Design (formerly Studio Art) Grade: 11-12 All Year Course offered at: AHS CDO IRHS Prerequisites: High h academic achieveme ent recommended and instructor approval AP studio Art is for the highly motivated student who would like to pursue a career Fee in Fine Arts.
-Stude nts will be encouraged d to become creative and independent thinkers as required they grow and deve they grow and develop as artists.
-In this course, students will Develop tecl Develop technical and critical thinking skills Complete a Complete a drawing or 2D design portfolio exhibiting knowledge of the visual arts Include 29 pieces of art over the course of the year to include the sections of quality, concentration, and breadth For more information on this class, please visit the AP site This course carries a weighted grade.
+Course: ARToogA/ /ARToo9B AP Art and Design (formerly Studio Art) Grade: 11-12 All Year Course offered at: CDO IRHS Prerequisites: High h academic achievem ent recommended and instructor approval AP studio Art is for the highly motivated student who would like to pursue a career Fee in Fine Arts.
+Stude nts will be encouraged d to become creative and independent thinkers as required they grow and deve elop as artists.
+In this o course, students will Develop tecl hnical and critical thin king skills Complete a drawing or 2D design portfolio exhibiting knowledge of the visual arts Include 29 p Include 29 pieces of art over the course of the year to include the sections of quality, concentration, and breadth For more information on this class, please visit the AP site This course carries a weighted grade.